A Step-By-Step Guide On How To Move Schools Easily

 Some challenges that you may encounter

-• Some schools offer extra subjects that your child may not have previously been taught at her old school.
-For example, my daughter did not have any language subjects at her old school, but she is now learning French in her new one.
+• Some schools offer subjects that your child may not have previously been taught at her old school.
+For example, my daughter didn’t have any language subjects at her old school, but she is now learning French in her new one.
 Due to starting halfway through the year she is quite behind in the subject and has a lot of catching up to do.

-• If your child moves schools close to the time that school reports are due, when students at the new school are all receiving their reports, your child will not be getting one.
-You may have to wait for the old school to send you your child’s report and then pass it on to the new school.
+• If your child moves schools when school reports are due, you may have to wait for the old school to send you your child’s report and then pass it on to the new school.

 To Sum Up

-I hope you’ve found this post to be informative.
+I hope the information in this post has helped eased some concerns.
 Try to not get overwhelmed by how much you need to do.
 Instead, take it one step at a time.
+Anything you’re unsure of, the schools (old and new) will be able to help you with, so make sure you ask questions!

-For more tips, advice and resources, don’t forget to subscribe to Little Girl Shining.
-You’ll be joining a group of mums with one important thing in common… we all have little girls! x
+For more ‘girl mum’ topics, tips, and free resources, don’t forget to subscribe to Little Girl Shining.
+You’ll be joining a group of mums with one special thing in common… we all have little girls! x

 Scroll to Top